 (above excerpts from http://www1.uni-hamburg.de/rz3a035//borchardt.html)

-It seems Toni was preparing herself to do aliyah legally, like Yitzhak had done a year earlier.
-However, she was already too old to qualify for youth Aliyah (she was now 19) and needed to participate in the training program to hope to qualify for the limited spots available, according to the British mandate requirements.
+It seems that Toni was planning to do aliyah legally, like her brother Yitzhak had done a year earlier.
+However, at 19, she was already too old to qualify for youth Aliyah and needed to participate in the training program to hopefully qualify for the limited spots available, according to the requirements of the British Mandate authorities.

-1938, October 27- 28: Across Germany, a one-day "Aktion" was planned for October 28: to round-up all the Polish Jews and expel them back to Poland.
-The leader of the training camp (or the owner of the estate?) had been alerted ahead of time of the incoming "Aktion" on the training camp, so he sent everybody to hide in a movie theater for the duration of the "aktion", which was supposed to stop at midnight.
+1938, October 27- 28: Across Germany, a one-day "Aktion" was planned for October 28 to round-up all the Polish Jews and expel them back to Poland.
+The leader of the training camp (or the owner of the estate?) had been alerted ahead of time by a sympathetic local of the incoming "Aktion" on the training camp, so he sent everybody* to hide in a movie theater for the duration of the Aktion, which was supposed to go utnil midnight.

-At the same time, 300 miles away, in Gera, her parents Leo and Frida were deported to Poland, along with 17,000 Polish Jews.
+The same day, 300 miles away, in Gera, her parents Leo and Frida were deported to Poland, along with 17,000 Polish Jews.

 "After approximately 4 months there, the Gestapo arrived one morning at 4 am.
 We were all arrested, and taken to preventative arrest in Flensburg.
 The women were let go during the day, on condition that we would leave the camp immediately.
 The men were taken to a concentration camp (KZ).
 While we were arrested, our camp was entirely destroyed but the Gestapo, so were our personal belongings."

-Another time, said that they rounded up everybody, took them to the prison.
+She told me that they rounded up everybody, took them to jail.
 But they were polite and rather "easy going".
-They kept them for a few hours, then let the girls out.
-They kept the boys who were sent to camps, but were later released.
+They kept them for a few hours, then let the girls go.
+They kept the boys who were then sent to camps, but were later released.

-They showed them a pile of things, told them to go through the pile and pick up their belongings, and Toni did retrieve the things that belonged to her.
+They showed them a pile of things, told them to go through the pile and pick up their belongings, and Toni did manage to retrieve what belonged to her.
 When they got back to the estate though, everything, including the furniture, had been destroyed by the local Nazi thugs who, just a day before, were still playing cards with the "boss" of the center (leader ? or owner of the estate?).
 He was arrested, although he later managed to escape to Denmark.